developerdeepdives/2019-01-23/README.md

 ##### Caution

-You should never rebase commits that exist outside your repo where people may have based work on them.
+You should never rebase commits that exist outside your repo where people may have continued work on them.

-When you rebase code existing commits are abandoned, therefore if people are working on on those old commits locally, major issues occur when they merge with the master as well when you go to pull back locally updates.
+When you rebase code existing commits are abandoned, therefore if people are working on on those old commits locally, major issues occur when they merge with the master as well as when you go to pull updates.

 ### React Router